-The degree of total leverage is a ratio that compares the rate of change a company experiences in earnings per share (EPS) to the rate of change it experiences with revenue from sales.
+The degree of total leverage is a ratio that compares the rate of change a company experiences in earnings per share (EPS) to the rate of change it experiences in revenue from sales.

-The degree of total leverage can also be referred to as the degree of combined leverage because it considers the effects of both operating and financial leverage.
+The degree of total leverage can also be referred to as the “degree of combined leverage” because it considers the effects of both operating leverage and financial leverage.